“Be quiet, I’m reading.”

 “Are you sure that will be sufficient, Peter?
 There are more than six of them.”

-The small card table set up near the back door was disturbingly empty.
-Normally, Granny Sole sagged in that wicker chair, smoking a cigar while she skinned apples or mended clothes.
-Her pleated white apron hung over the back, and he rooted around in the pockets for the keys to the farm.
+Around this time of day, Granny Sole normally sagged in that wicker chair while she smoked a cigar and skinned apples or mended clothes.
+He rooted around in the pleated white apron hung over the back and recovered the keys to the farm.

 Fenris surfaced at his heels.
 “The hunters—”